 Are there any specific places you can’t miss during your first visit to Vancouver, Canada?
-I think I never was asked such an easy travel-related question before.
+I think I’ve never been asked such an easy travel-related question before.

 The 9 Best Places You Can’t Miss in Vancouver, Canada, during Your First Visit

-I contemplated this comparison again and again, observing scattered near the mainland islands that slowly grew bigger while our airplane was approaching the biggest city in British Colombia.
-At that point, I never saw a place that didn’t bring a sense of surprise.
+I contemplated this comparison again and again, observing scattered near mainland islands that slowly grew bigger while our airplane was approaching the biggest city in British Columbia.
+At that point, I’d never seen a place that didn’t bring a sense of surprise.
 And I was determined to find something unique and specific, some places that would make me miss Vancouver when our trip was over.

 Truth be told, I didn’t even have to try to do it.
 Vancouver enchanted me right away.
-From fall foliage (our first visit to the city fell on that brilliant time of the year) at Queen Elizabeth Park to breathtaking sunset over the city from the Vancouver Lookout, the places we couldn’t afford to miss in the area were piling up quickly.
+From fall foliage (our first visit to the city happened during that brilliant time of the year) at Queen Elizabeth Park to breathtaking sunset over the city from the Vancouver Lookout, the places we couldn’t afford to miss in the area were piling up quickly.

-What was the most fascinating thing for me is that this list included not only the biggest landmarks of Vancouver, but some of its hidden, or rather to say, off-the-beaten-path destinations.
+What was the most fascinating thing for me was that this list included not only the biggest landmarks of Vancouver, but some of its hidden, or rather to say, off-the-beaten-path destinations.

-Ready to explore and see what places you can’t miss in Vancouver during your first visit?
+Ready to explore and see some of the places you can’t miss in Vancouver during your first visit?
 Let’s begin.

 THE TOP 9 PLACES YOU CAN NEVER MISS IN VANCOUVER DURING YOUR FIRST VISIT